barbidoux/Lumi-Lab/README.md

 ---

-**🎯 Lumi Pipeline**: From zero to a functional LLM in hours on RTX 4090 with all modern optimizations integrated.
+**🎯 Lumi Pipeline**: Complete LLaMA-like architecture from zero to functional LLM in hours, with modern optimizations and educational transparency.

+**🏗️ Architecture**: Precise LLaMA implementation with RMSNorm, SwiGLU, RoPE, and FlashAttention-2 - see [ARCHITECTURE.md](ARCHITECTURE.md) for full technical details.